jeqcho/in-context-language-learning/30-Jan-20/README.md

 This work is done at `train_hmm.py`.

 Testing on 1000 to 4000 rows, it seems like the model can train under 3 minutes.
 I will test this out.

+Kernel crashed when I ran the run for 65k rows.
+Could be memory issue.